Vyral/sandy-eagon-blog/_posts/2019-04-23-ready-set-shred.md

 {% include pullquote.html %}

 For our sellers, the last two times we’ve sat down with offers, it has been six and twelve offers.
-And-- Wow, did you see those bald eagles going by fast?
+And– Wow, did you see those bald eagles going by fast?
 That was amazing.
 Wow.
-Bunny trail.&nbsp;
+Bunny trail.

 You know, this is what I love about my job.
 It’s never the same thing every day and it’s never boring.

-So-- My last seller had six offers.
+So– My last seller had six offers.
 The one before had 12 offers in two days.
 I love what I do.
 I love to help my clients.
 We strategize. **We make sure that we’re going to be on top in getting their needs met.**

 Let me know what I can do to help you.
 If you’re looking to buy right now, go ahead and click on the box to search all area homes.
 If you are looking to sell, click on the box for your home’s value in **today’s** market.